LaunchCodeEducation/data-analysis/src/chapters/intro-stats-data-modeling/studio.rst

 clone to your computer.
 If you need a refresher on how to do this see :ref:`Instruction for Using Github w/Jupyter Notebooks<usingGitHubNotebooks>`.

-The kaggle dataset we will be using can be found `here <https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data>`__, and has been included in the repo for you already.
+The Kaggle dataset we will be using can be found `here <https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data>`__, and has been included in the repo for you already.

 #.
 Break into small groups.
 #.
 With each group choosing a different variable from group A and one from group B.